 Understanding the Cuckoo Smurfing Technique in Money Laundering

-Blog / Understanding the Cuckoo Smurfing Technique in Money Laundering
+Blog / Cuckoo Smurfing Technique in Money Laundering

 There is a significant amount of money being lost as a result of money laundering and terrorist financing, which includes illegal activities such as arms trafficking, human trafficking, and drug trafficking.
 Financial criminals engage in such activities to convert their illicit gains into legitimate funds.
 To achieve this, they often employ various techniques and tools, one of which is Cuckoo Smurfing.
 This unique method of money laundering enables criminals to disguise their transactions as legal international activities of legitimate bank customers.